shashankshrivastava0211/netflix-gpt/README.md

 # hamesha yaad rkhna jb bhi jsx m if else lgao jese showGptsearch ? <Header /> : <mainContainer> < secondryContainer> will give u error isi  ko bchane k liye ham fregment ka use krte hai toh it will be basicialyy this =>showGptsearch ? <Header /> : <> <mainContainer> < secondryContainer> </> //Fragments

 we can also use UseRef t ochange language

+#paid key keep it secret
+now ehn i am typing something it should take it and make an api call such that it return me peice of whati have searched from from open ai
+#platform.openAi

+#npm open ai

+messages: [{ role: 'user', content: 'Say this is a test' }], pass message like this suppose here in content i have written some horror movies and this is 3.5 turbo gpt 4 api are expensive npm

+useRef returns us a object in which current.value holds ur value now i will use this search text to make an api call in respect with gpt

+ created .env file for sorting some errors like web_sockets now created a query and pasted in content of gpt turbo

+ # important concept here searchTMDB(movie) is a function which is a async function which is taking a movie and returning detail of that movie from tmdb so mapping on it will not return us 5 movies instead it will return us 5 promises as it will not wait for promise to settle and keep on mapping
+ JAVAScripct wait for noone
+ suppose const data = gptMovies.map((movie)=>searchTMDb(movie))
+ [promise,promise,promise,promise]==>now how to resolve it ===>once all the promise got resolve than only we will get tmdb results

+ for that we will use promise.all =>it takes a array of promise and resolve it like=> const tmdbResults = await Promise.all(gptMovies)